 Then there’s standards currency.
 Is it current with web standards of today?
 Believe it or not there are plenty of sites out there not particularly usable in mobile format.
 Is it hooked up to GA4?
 Is it using newer functionality now optional with upgrades in WordPress or Wild Apricot?
 If WordPress, does it have security measures?

-The “take over” price will depend on the site’s state when taken over.
+The taking over price will depend on the site’s state when taken over.
 In the case of WordPress sites, it may make sense to transfer to new hosting as well, depending on what has been used.
 There are a lot of good web hosting companies out there, but there are some cheap clunky ones too.
 Cheap and clunky on the hosting side usually translates into more labor costs on the admin side, and in the long run it may make more sense to move it at the transfer of administration.

 Administrative transition will likely require some coordination with the current administrator, so hopefully your relationship is such that this coordination is easily done.
 It’s important for the site owner to get the user credentials and passwords for the domain registration, server hosting, site admin access, and affiliated items such as Google Analytics, premium plugin and theme accounts, and the like.
 The new web site admin will likely need at least some of these in the near future.